datacamp/codemirror-6-getting-started/README.md

 CodeMirror 6: Getting Started
 ===

 This is a demo of the basic features and customisation options for the new CodeMirror v6 editor.
+It accompanies [my post](https://medium.com/datacamp-engineering/codemirror-6-getting-started-7fd08f467ed2) on the DataCamp engineering blog.

 ## Usage
 Install dependencies: